 Example: Home team’s 3rd pick does not have Jayce, which the top laner would like to trade for.
 Evelynn is selected instead.
 Home team captain messages Away team captain that Evelynn represents Jayce.
 Away team acknowledges and tells his teammates.
 Home team’s 3rd pick can now lock Evelynn.

-7. Roster: Players are not allowed to switch during a set (e.g. in the middle of a Bo3).
+7. Roster: Players are allowed to switch during a set (e.g. in the middle of a Bo3).
+Opponents are allowed an additional 5 minutes before match start to confer about any changes in strategy.

 8. Referees: While referees (i.e. players or volunteers from other teams) are not required, they are heavily encouraged to help facilitate the games.
 Casters may act as referees.